Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/02-alignment.md

 **Genome vs transcriptome mapping?**
 While there are times when one may want to map to a transcriptome, there are issues with this approach.
-- If your annotated transcriptome is not complete, you may fail to map some reads simply because the sequences aren't in your reference, which would not an issue if you mapped to the genome.
+- If your annotated transcriptome is not complete, you may fail to map some reads simply because the sequences aren't in your reference, which would not be an issue if you mapped to the genome.
 - With multiple splice isoforms it is difficult to disambiguate which splice isoform a read should be aligned to in transcriptome mapping.
 - You cannot identify novel transcripts this way.

-**What input do I need for an alignmnet?**
+**What input do I need for an alignment?**
 At miniumum:
 - `FASTQ` file(s)
 - A reference genome (`.fasta`)